 The second must-have for any home gym is an adjustable weight bench, and the AB-4100 offers the most options in the smallest package.
 An adjustable bench offers more workout variations than a standard flat bench, and when space is tight, it’s all about multi-purpose use.

 This super compact bench takes up only 7.2SQFT of working space and weighs only 85lbs, so it’s easy to wheel around.
 Choose between seven different back positions (0 to 85 degrees) and three seat positions (flat, 10, and 20 degrees).
 When you’re done, store it up and out of the way, thanks to a built-in storage post with rubber coating (for stability and to protect your floor).

 If you’re working with limited real estate, you definitely don’t have space for a full rack of dumbbells.
-So, go with an adjustable dumbbell instead.
-It’s easy to change the weight on these, so it’s like having multiple dumbbells in one.
+So, go with a pair of adjustable dumbbells instead.
+They're like having multiple dumbbells in one.

 If you need a low-impact cardio option, the Ski-Row Dual Function Ski and Rowing Erg is an impressively compact piece of high-quality equipment that’s two machines in one.
 Use it for both rowing and skiing workouts.